ningpengtao-coder/gitlab-foss/doc/user/group/subgroups/index.md

 NOTE: **Note:**
 GitLab [runners](../../../ci/runners/README.md) are unconditionally inherited by subgroups.
-Creating a runner in a parent group and then creating subgroup with additional maintainers gives those maintainers full access to the runner.
+Creating a runner in a parent group and then creating a subgroup with additional maintainers gives those maintainers full access to the runner.

 The group permissions for a member can be changed only by Owners, and only on the **Members** page of the group the member was added.